byngchaan/tile_maps/README.md

-# Open restaurants during Covid in Seattle-Bellevue area
+# Open restaurants during Covid in Seattle area
-This is tiles of maps with two modified base maps and data point of open restaurants in Seattle-Bellevue area in Washington state.
+This is tiles of maps with two modified base maps and data point of open restaurants in Seattle area in Washington state.
 ##### Interactive Map Link: https://byngchaan.github.io/tile_maps/

 ### Map 1.
 Basemap